tcbabu/CleanCcode/README.md

-cleancc is a C code cleaner with proper indentation.
+cleancc is a C code cleaner/formatter with proper indentation.
 Try it with a backup of the code .
 Options can be seen with '-h/--help'
-In-code declarations are three to skip cleaning portions by
+In-code declarations are there to skip cleaning portions by
 #define D_NOCLEANCC and
 #define D_CLEANCC